Bookmark this page to see our top picks of the best museum exhibitions for kids in Singapore in 2020 — many of them are FREE!

 With interactive, hands-on exhibits that are perfect for both younger and older children spread across 14 galleries, there’s enough here to keep all members of the family busy.
 There are over 24 different exhibitions to see and experience.

-*COVID Measures: Science Centre Singapore and KidsSTOP are currently operating on a 3-day schedule (Friday to Sunday), and Snow City is open five days per week from Wednesday to Sunday.
+*COVID Measures: Science Centre Singapore and KidsSTOP are currently operating on a 3-day schedule (Friday to Sunday), and Snow City is open Tuesday to Sunday.
 The Observatory, Live Shows & Demonstrations are temporarily closed until further notice.
 Click here for more information on restricted hours, and note that visitors must pre-purchase tickets online.

 The Science Centre’s newest permanent exhibition, Future Makers, celebrates the valuable contribution that engineers have made to shape our lives.
 It explores day-to-day innovations as well as complex engineering marvels that have shaped and changed lives.
 Aimed at young adults, guests visiting Future Makers can catch a glimpse of the modern engineering world, get hands-on with the interactive exhibits and problem-solve their way through an escape room.